 When you apply, you'll need to select from these credit limit tiers:

 |$5,000 - $30,000||$80 or 3% (whichever is greater)||$99|

 If you are approved for an account you will be sent a contract which will indicate the interest-free period you will receive.
-All Zip Money accounts come with a minimum of three months interest-free but some come with longer periods.
-If you don't have an order attached to your application then this period will not be stated: it is only when you make a purchase that the period when you apply.
+All Zip Money accounts come with a minimum of three months interest free but some come with longer periods.
+If you don't have an order attached to your application then this period will not be stated: it is only when you make a purchase that the interest-free period will begin.

 How do I repay with Zip Money?

 Once you've used your Zip Money credit to make a purchase, you need to set up your repayments to be monthly, fortnightly or weekly.
 Zip Money will then automatically direct debit those repayments according to your chosen frequency and based on the minimum repayment.
 You can also make additional repayments whenever you like.